AayushiGK/AayushiGK/README.md

 - 👋 Hi, I’m @AayushiGK
-- 👀 I’m interested in MEAN Stack development with Inoic too
+- 👀 I’m interested in MEAN Stack development with Ionic too
 - 🌱 I’m currently learning Ionic
 - 💞️ I’m looking to collaborate on "Lets discuss it over chat"
 - 📫 How to reach me "aayushicumar@gmail.com"